astronomer/airflow-guides/guides/airflow-snowflake.md

 - The [Astronomer Providers](https://github.com/astronomer/astronomer-providers) package contains deferrable operators built and maintained by Astronomer, including a deferrable version of the `SnowflakeOperator`.
 - The [Common SQL provider package](https://registry.astronomer.io/providers/common-sql) contains SQL check operators that can be used to perform data quality checks against data in Snowflake.

-To leverage all of the Snowflake modules available in Airflow, we recommend installing all three packages in your Airflow environment.
-If you use the Astro CLI, you can do this by adding the following three lines to your `requirements.txt` file:
+To leverage all of available Snowflake modules, we recommend installing all three packages in your Airflow environment.
+If you use the Astro CLI, you can do this by adding the following three lines to your `requirements.txt` file of your Astro project:

 ```bash
 apache-airflow-providers-snowflake